jovannil94/Pursuit-Core-Web-Twitter-CSS-Assignment/README.md

 * Should wrap, be centerd, correct colors / size.
 * Hover effect should underline.
 But not on copyright.

 Page should have correct title and favicon.
+The UI should be responsive.

 ## Scaffold